 Do you want to know the water pressure in your street?
-Are you having a new shower, boiler or other appliance fitted?

 The pressure will depend on your location and may vary at different times of day.
 Water pressure can be affected by many factors, such as:

-We must comply with certain standards set out in the Water Industry Act 1991 Part III Chapter II "Means of Supply " Section 65.
+We must comply with certain standards set out in the Water Industry Act 1991 Part III Chapter II "Means of Supply" Section 65.

 We are required to supply water constantly and at a pressure which will reach the upper floors of buildings.
 This does not apply to buildings using pumped systems, such as blocks of flats.
-We are not required to supply water to a height greater than that to which it would flow by gravitation through our water mains from the reservoir.
+We are not required to provide a supply of water to a height greater than that to which it would flow by gravitation through our water mains from the reservoir.

 For more information on water pressure, go to the website of the water industry regulator, Ofwat.

-We must supply a pressure of not less than ten metres head (1 bar).
+We must supply a pressure of not less than ten metres’ head (1 bar).
 This is the height that water would reach in a vertical pipe.
 This pressure level applies to the communication pipe supplying your property (the pipe that goes from our main, usually to the boundary of your property) for a flow of nine litres per minute inside the property.

 In most areas the pressure is higher than this.
 Our regulator, Ofwat, requires us to report the number of properties that receive pressure lower than this standard each year.

-The minimum standard for pressure is called ‘the level of service indicator’, known as DG2.
+The minimum standard for pressure is called the level of service indicator, known as DG2.
 This level of service does not override our duty to supply water constantly at a pressure to reach the upper floors of properties.

 Compensation for poor pressure